Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 #292 As a student, I want to learn how to link the database to the front-end, so that updated data can be displayed on a graph.

+Going into this I actually had no clue how to approach it.
+Thanks to Indigo he told me where to look and how it should be implemented from a general perspective.
+Knowing that, I first went to `ChatGPT` and asked for some examples.
+That way I sort of knew what my implementation was going to look like.
+So first I decided to start working on the python function that converts the database data to averag values for my frontend graph to process it.
+This was easier than thought thanks to the python library `pandas`.
+That lib has many useful functions for data conversion.
+Then I went to `__init__.py` to add onto the homepage function.
+Via that way I could expose the average data into a html file.
+Then through Indigo's knowledge I used Jinja to have the data be displayed in a dynamic way in my html file.

 ## Journal